Euricom/case_docker_api/README.md

-# Deploying a NodeJS App (in combination with Zeit, Docker, CircleCI and Heroku)
+# Deploying a NodeJS App (in combination with Zeit, Docker, CircleCI and Heroku/Amazon AWS)

 ## Install example app locally